officialprofile/scRNA-Seq/sc_best_practices.md

 ### 9. Dimensionality Reduction

-ing et al. compared in an independent comparison the stability, accuracy and computing cost of 10 different dimensionality reduction methods [Xiang et al., 2021].
+Xiang et al. compared in an independent comparison the stability, accuracy and computing cost of 10 different dimensionality reduction methods [Xiang et al., 2021].
 They propose to use t-distributed stochastic neighbor embedding (t-SNE) as it yielded the best overall performance.
 Uniform manifold approximation and projection (UMAP) showed the highest stability and separates best the original cell populations.

 ## Identifying cellular structure